-Powered by palm kernel shells, which are the byproducts of palm oil plantations, the plant will reduce carbon emissions by 80% compared to traditional coal or gas fired stations.
+Powered by palm kernel shells, which are the byproducts of palm oil plantations, the plant will reduce carbon emissions by 80 percent compared to traditional coal or gas fired stations.
 The palm kernel shells, considered a renewable fuel, will be delivered directly by boat, eliminating the need to haul the fuel by truck.
 The 49 MW plant will provide enough power for 50,000 homes, providing cleaner, lower carbon baseload power for the region.
 Inside, the power plant will also contain offices, a visitors’ center and an education resource center for renewable energy.

-Built on a brownfield site next to the river, the BEI-Teeside plant will bring much needed investment to the area, as well as renew a currently barren plot of land.
+Built on a brownfield site next to the river, the BEI-Teesside plant will bring much needed investment to the area, as well as renew a currently barren plot of land.
 While similar plants are certainly not free of carbon emissions, this biomass plant is a step in the right direction and is one of the best looking power plants we’ve ever seen.